realworldocaml/book/en/runtime-memory-layout.md

 ### Integers, characters and other basic types

-Many basic types are stored directly as unboxed values at runtime.
-The native `int` type is the most obvious, although it drops a single bit of precision due to the tag bit described earlier.
-Other atomic types such as the `unit` and empty list `[]` value are stored as constant integers.
+Many basic types are efficiently stored as unboxed integers at runtime.
+The native `int` type is the most obvious, although it drops a single bit of precision due to the tag bit.
+Other atomic types such as `unit` and empty list `[]` value are stored as constant integers.
 Boolean values have a value of `0` and `1` for `true` and `false` respectively.

-Remember that since integers are never allocated on the heap, all of these basic types such as empty lists and `unit` are therefore very efficient to use.
-They will often be passed in registers and never even appear on the stack, if you don't have too many parameters to your functions or are running on a modern architecture with lots of spare registers (such as `x86_64`).
+These basic types such as empty lists and `unit` are very efficient to use since integers are never allocated on the heap.
+They can be passed directly in registers and not appear on the stack if you don't have too many parameters to your functions.
+Modern architectures as as `x86_64` have a lot of spare registers to further improve the efficiency of using unboxed integers.

 ### Tuples, records and arrays